ElsevierSoftwareX/SOFTX-D-20-00038/README.md

 ## Main features

 - Complete pipelines from audio files to speaker recognition scores
-- Training of deep embedding extractors
+- Multi-GPU training of deep embedding extractors
 - Fast training of i-vector extractor with GPU

 ## Requirements